LouisMazel/maz-ui/packages/docs/docs/components/maz-phone-number-input.md

 <!--@include: ./../.vitepress/mixins/maz-input-props.md-->

 ::: warning
-  The flags does not seem to work in Google Chrome with Windows 10 since the latest version
+  The flags doesn't seem to work in Google Chrome with Windows but you can use this polyfill: [https://www.npmjs.com/package/country-flag-emoji-polyfill](https://www.npmjs.com/package/country-flag-emoji-polyfill)
 :::

 ## Prerequisites